lorenz234/oli-frontend/README-BulkAttest-Instructions.md

 3.  **Format the Data Correctly**:
     *   For `chain_id`, use the lowercase name (e.g., `ethereum`).
     *   For `Boolean` fields, use `true` or `false`.
+    *   For `usage_category`, use the standardized category IDs or common aliases.
     *   If any text field contains a comma, enclose the entire string in double quotes (`"`).
     *   If any text field contains double quotes, escape them with an additional double quote (`""`).
 4.  **Generate the CSV**: Create a text block with the CSV data.
 Ensure the first line is the header row, and each subsequent line is a data row.
-5.  **Review and Verify**: Before presenting the CSV to the user, double-check that the data aligns with the headers and that all formatting rules have been followed.
-Ensure that every row has the same number of columns as the header.
+5.  **Review and Verify**: Before presenting the CSV to the user, double-check that:
+    *   The data aligns with the headers
+    *   All formatting rules have been followed
+    *   Every row has the same number of columns as the header
+    *   Category values are valid or use recognized aliases